tiramisusolutions/mr.builder/docs/virtualbox/setup.rst

 =====
 .. admonition:: Description

-        About the setup of this VirtualBox Appliance.
+        Overview about the setup of this VirtualBox Appliance.

 .. contents:: :local: